Sama34/MyBB-Lock-Content/README.md

 ---

-<p align="center"> Allow users to hide content in their posts in exchange of replies or NewPoints currency.
+<p align="center"> Allow users to hide content in their posts in exchange for replies or NewPoints currency.
     <br>
 </p>